Local government areas of New South Wales

 This is a list of local government areas (LGAs) in New South Wales, sorted by region.
-As of September 2024 there were 128 local government areas in New South Wales, there are 33 local government areas in Greater Sydney and 95 local government areas in Regional NSW.
+As of September 2024 there were 128 local government areas in New South Wales, there are 33 local government areas in Greater Sydney and 95 local government areas amongst 12 regions of Regional New South Wales.
 All councils are listed below in alphabetical order by region.
 There is also the Unincorporated Far West Region which is not part of any local government area, in the sparsely inhabited Far West, and Lord Howe Island, which is also unincorporated but self-governed by the Lord Howe Island Board.

-Norfolk Island Regional Council also subject to the state-level legislation of New South Wales.
+Norfolk Island Regional Council is also subject to the state-level legislation of New South Wales.